 Think about the water in your home.
 In one scenario, someone shuts off the water main and there is no water in the house.
 In another, the water in one faucet of the house slows down because there is a clog in the drain.
 In both scenarios, the plumbing isn’t working properly, but the causes, symptoms and treatments are different.

 Sudden cardiac arrest is when your heart stops pumping.
 The “main” gets shut off instantly, and everything in the body stops working.
 The person collapses and dies Alternatively, during heart attack, a single artery is blocked and that artery’s blood flow either slows down or stops entirely.
 This blockage can damage or destroy some of the heart muscle over time.
-Unlike with sudden cardiac arrest, the person will likely remain conscious during the heart attack.
+Unlike with cardiopulmonary arrest, the person will likely remain conscious during the heart attack.